d10sfan/KeaCore/README.md

 Make sure .net core 9 is installed and available.
 The project is multi-platform, although has just been tested on Linux.

-Then you can run `dotnet run` to build and run the project, or use `dotnet build` just for building.
+Then you can run `dotnet run --project KeaCore.UI` to build and run the project, or use `dotnet build` just for building.

 ## Using